tengcomplex/rssamantha/readme.txt

 -------------------
 If an itemacceptor thread is configured, it is possible to add/remove items to a channel from external sources via HTTP post.
-By default this is allowd from localhost, there is a property acceptorlist_post for configuring other host.
-IF a remote host needs post access, it also must be added to acceptorlist_get since it is checked before we even read the full HTTP request.
+By default this is allowed from localhost, there is a property acceptorlist_post for configuring other host.
+If a remote host needs post access, it automatically can do GET requests.

 The related properties are:
 * com.drinschinz.rssamantha.itemacceptor